AdobeDocs/workfront.en/help/administration-and-setup/manage-groups/groups-overview/groups.md

 ## Granting a group access to objects

 When you share an object with a group, all members of that group (including members of any subgroups) have access to the object.
-For more information about sharing in `Workfront`, see [Overview of sharing permissions on objects in Adobe Workfront](../../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).
+For more information about sharing in Workfront, see [Overview of sharing permissions on objects in Adobe Workfront](../../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).

 ## Associating a group with an object

-When you are creating or editing one of the following `Workfront` objects, you can associate it with a group:
+When you are creating or editing one of the following Workfront objects, you can associate it with a group:

 <ul>
  <li> <p><span class="bold">Project</span>: You can associate a single group with a project in order to indicate ownership of the project.</p> <p>This does not implicitly grant each member of the group rights to the project.
 In order to have rights to the project users must receive rights by sharing the project with them.</p> <p>While users can be members of multiple groups, a project can have a single group associated with it.
 Users from other groups can still work on the same project, if the projects has been shared with them or their groups.
 The group associated with the project is usually either the group responsible for completing the project, or the group for whom the project is delivered.</p> <p>For instructions on associating a project with a group, see <a href="../../../manage-work/projects/manage-projects/understand-project-overview-area.md" class="MCXref xref" xrefformat="{para}">Manage information in the project Overview area</a>.</p> </li>
  <li> <p><span class="bold">Portfolio, program, or company</span>: When you are creating or editing a portfolio, program, or company, you can assign a single group to it to indicate that the group owns or has responsibility for it.
-With this association made, administrators and users can easily identify which portfolios, programs, and companies their groups are working on.</p> <p>For example, a <span>group administrator</span> can list all of the portfolios in the organization using a list or report and note in the Group column which portfolios are assigned his or her group.</p> <note type="note">
+With this association made, administrators and users can easily identify which portfolios, programs, and companies their groups are working on.</p> <p>For example, a group administrator can list all of the portfolios in the organization using a list or report and note in the Group column which portfolios are assigned his or her group.</p> <note type="note">
    Assigning a group to a portfolio, program, or company with a group does not automatically mean that information in that the group has access to its data.
 You need to manually share access to the data with the group before they can see it.
   </note> <p>For instructions, see <a href="../../../manage-work/portfolios/create-and-manage-portfolios/create-portfolios.md" class="MCXref xref" xrefformat="{para}">Create a portfolio</a>, <a href="../../../manage-work/portfolios/create-and-manage-programs/create-program.md" class="MCXref xref" xrefformat="{para}">Create a program</a>, and <a href="../../../administration-and-setup/set-up-workfront/organizational-setup/create-and-edit-companies.md" class="MCXref xref" xrefformat="{para}">Create and edit companies</a>.</p> </li>
  <li> <p><span class="bold">Approval Process</span>: You can make an approval process available for projects, tasks, and issues belonging to a certain group.
 For more information, see <a href="../../../administration-and-setup/customize-workfront/configure-approval-milestone-processes/create-approval-processes.md" class="MCXref xref" xrefformat="{para}">Create an approval process for work items</a>.</p> </li>